spurs v manchester city match reports

 03.02.1979

-Goals from Mike Channon, Peter Barnes and a Brian Kidd penalty saw City ease to a 3-0 win at White Hart Lane to ruin Tony Galvin and Stuart Beavon's debuts for Tottenham.
+Goals from Mike Channon, Peter Barnes and a Gary Owen penalty saw City ease to a 3-0 win at White Hart Lane to ruin Tony Galvin and Stuart Beavon's debuts for Tottenham.

 Manchester City kicked off defending the Paxton Road goal and it was Tottenham who should have had a penalty for handball, but straight away City broke away and Steve Perryman hauled down Peter Barnes in the box to concede a penalty that Gary Owen stepped up to convert.

-Another break, from a Spurs corner saw Barnes outpace Perryman down the City left from the halfway line and shot across Kandall from a narrow angle to make it 2-0.
+Another break, from a Spurs corner saw Barnes outpace Perryman down the City left from the halfway line and shot across Kendall from a narrow angle to make it 2-0.

 With Deyna replacing the injured Dave Watson at the break, City attacked with confidence and when Barnes' left wing cross fell to Mick Channon eight yards out, it looked a goal all over, but Mark Kendall pushed the effort one-handed over the bar to make a fine stop.